 Can You Get Food Poisoning From Popcorn?

 Yes, in rare situations, you can get food poisoning from popcorn because of improper storage or contamination after cooking.
-Popcorn is generally considered a safe food because typically cooked at high temperatures when popping; this process usually destroys most potential contaminants, such as bacteria and viruses.
+Popcorn is generally considered safe because it is typically cooked at high temperatures when popping; this process usually destroys most potential contaminants, such as bacteria and viruses.

 Below are a few scenarios where popcorn might potentially lead to food poisoning:

-3. Added ingredients: Popcorn is unlikely to cause food poisoning, but the additives and toppings you use could pose a risk.
-Using spoiled butter or other toppings could introduce harmful bacteria or other pathogens.
+- Added ingredients: Popcorn is unlikely to cause food poisoning, but the additives and toppings you use could pose a risk.
+For example, using spoiled butter or other toppings could introduce harmful bacteria or other pathogens.

-5. Popcorn from bulk bins: Bulk bins can be a source of contamination if not kept clean and dry.
-If the popcorn is not stored correctly or customers use their hands or a contaminated scoop to serve themselves, bacteria or viruses could be introduced.
+- Popcorn from bulk bins: Bulk bins can be a source of contamination if they are not kept clean and dry.
+If popcorn is not stored correctly or customers use their hands or a contaminated scoop to serve themselves, bacteria or viruses could be introduced.

 Salmonella in popcorn